Cyber1000/TaskConverter/README.md

 # Info for Devs

-- a plugin is inherited from IConverterPlugin (for reference see Converter.Plugin.GTD) and converts to/from an intermediate format in Converter.Model
+- a plugin is inherited from IConverterPlugin (for reference see TaskConverter.Plugin.GTD) and converts to/from an intermediate format in TaskConverter.Model
 - for now the console only supports a --from-model and --from-location, a --to-model and --to-location will follow -- so the plan is following path: todo-app-1 -> plugin for todo-app-1 converts to -> intermediate format -> plugin for todo-app-2 converts to -> todo-app-2